This site requires a more recent version of Adobe Flash Player to function properly.

 The U.S. segment is most valuable to the company for the following reasons.

 Target is one of the largest retailers in the U.S. competing with giants like Wal-Mart.
 It operates close to 1,800 stores in the country, while Wal-Mart has about 4,000 stores.
-In January 2011, Target took its first step in expanding outside the U.S. with the purchase of 220 Zellers stores in Canada.
-Target converted about 124 of these stores in 2013.
-Going forward, the company is looking to slow down its international expansion and continue to open smaller format stores in the U.S.
+In January 2011, Target took its first step in expanding outside the U.S. and opened its first stores in Canada in 2013.
+However, after two years of significant losses the company exited from country, making U.S. its only geography.
+We believe that the company would not try another international venture in the near future.

 Competitor U.S. stores are bigger and yield more revenue per unit of retail space

 Threat of self cannibalization due to massive size

 Like any retailer, Target’s long-term sales and income growth depend largely on the company’s ability to open new stores and expand into new markets.
 However, due to Target’s size, it runs the risk of cannibalizing its own sales in the US.
 In 2009, Target’s comparable store sales declined by 2.9%, following 2.5% fall in 2008.
 At that time, the company operated 1,740 stores in the U.S. and it cited self-cannibalization as an important reason for the decline in comparable store sales in addition to the economic slowdown.
 If cannibalization was an issue when store count was 1,740, it will be a bigger problem when the count increases.
 Therefore, we expect the company to slow down the expansion of its typical big-box stores – general merchandise stores and expanded food assortment stores.

 Exit from Canada